sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 This flag should be used judiciously and should generally be considered a last resort for Sourcegraph installations that need to disable Code Insights or remove the database dependency.

 With version 3.31 this flag has moved from the `repo-updater` service to the `worker` service.

+## Database
+Currently, Code Insights uses a [TImescaleDB](https://www.timescale.com) database running on the OSS license.
+The original intention was to use some of the timeseries query features, as well as the hypertable.
+Many of these are behind a proprietary license that would require non-trivial work to bundle with Sourcegraph.

+Additionally, we have many customers running on managed databases for Postgres (RDS, Cloud SQL, etc) that do not support the TimescaleDB plugin.
+Recently our distribution team has started to encourage customers to use managed DB solutions as the product grows.
+Given entire categories of customers would be excluded from using Code Insights, we have decided we must move away from TimescaleDB.

+A final decision has not yet been made, but a very likely candidate is falling back to vanilla Postgres.
+This will simplify our operations, support, and likely will not present a performance problem given the primary constraint on Code Insights is search throughput.

+It is reasonable to expect this migration to occur some time during the beta period for Code Insights.

 ## Life of an insight